Author name: David L. Gray, ThM

 /

-The Liturgy of the Catholic Mass Restores Exiles and Heals the Blind (30th Sunday of Ordinary Time – Year B) Read More »
+The Liturgy of the Catholic Mass Leads to the Fullness of Joy (3rd Sunday of Advent – Year C)

 The Liturgical Sense of the Readings at Catholic Mass